fhir-crucible/testscript-generator/README.md

 These generated tests currently will not execute and represent a rough idea about how interactions could be tested.
 Additional work needed to
 - identify examples in the IG to use as fixtures
 - define the specific checks that are needed

+### Extensions

+The TestScript Generator supports several extensions to the [TestScript](https://fhir-crucible.github.io/testscript-engine-ig/StructureDefinition-testscript-engine-testscript.html) resource that the [TestScript Engine](https://github.com/fhir-crucible/testscript-engine) also supports.
+Details on these extensions are their use can be found in [this IG](https://fhir-crucible.github.io/testscript-engine-ig/).
+Feedback on the need for and approach to these extensions welcome.

 ## Future Directions